When I travel in the US, I always purchase a prepaid sim card for my smart phone.

 Verizon are the highest rated phone company in the US.
 They have the best percentage of coverage, particularly 4G LTE across the country and many people are happy with them based on their feedback and from what I am reading about traveling in the US with Verizon.

-They are a great option if you will be traveling across the US and not sticking to major cities.
+Verizon are a great option if you will be traveling across the US and not sticking to major cities.
 There are also no lock in contracts.
 Verizon have plenty of locations countrywide too.
 Coverage really does matter.
-I will be looking at their pricing and plans when I head back next year based on the feedback I am seeing on them.

 Verizon’s coverage map highlights just how far they reach – which makes it the best coverage (just) in the United States in comparison to all others (as the other maps will show you.)